muratk5n/thirdwave/en/README.md

 ---

+Why?
+There are TCO benefits, training, maintanance all become easier if one optimal tech can handle all.

+Plus there isn't enough lithium to go around; clearly an inferior solution.

+---

 H2 can do trucks, ships, airplanes..
 And the solution that can handle all cases, will displace one that can handle a few cases.